Mis311/STEMVERSE-Evmos-Momentum/README.md

 - Open **MetaMask** > Login > Click on User Image
 - Select **Import Account**
-- Enter the private key of any account from hardhat configurations
+- Enter the private key of any account from hardhat configuration step

 ### Running Development Server